kstad21/sp25-cse110-lab3/standup.md

 | Topic | Description | Results |
 |--------|------------|---------|
 | State topic | Describe topic and how it impacts work | Node the results and decisions made during the meeting |

+### Action Items
+Add action items that you create during the meeting and check boxes as you make progress [] Action, asignee